Aortic dissection

 Although in general MRA has been reserved for follow-up examinations, rapid non-contrast imaging techniques (e.g. true FISP) may see MRI having a larger role to play in the acute diagnosis, particularly in patients with impaired renal function 4.
 It has similar sensitivity and specificity to CTA and TOE 5 but suffers from limited availability and the difficulties inherent in performing MRI on acutely unwell patients.

-Conventional digital subtraction angiography has historically been the gold standard investigation.
+Conventional digital subtraction angiography has historically been the gold standard of investigation.
 CTA has now replaced it as the first-line investigation, not only due to it being non-invasive but also on account of better delineation of the poorly opacifying false lumen, intramural hematoma and end-organ ischemia.

 Angiography still is required for endoluminal repair.